JimOfLeisure/c3sat/develop/doc/2020notes.md

     seems to mean have contact but never actually spoke (spoke & saved game immediately, changed to just 0x1 from 3) 0x4 = ?
 Got this, 0x8, and 0x10 along with 0x1 after making peace and the civ having two archers left in my territory - possibly indicates can demand withdraw or declare; or might mean offensive unit
 0x8 = their foreign unit in civ territory, seen when my scout is in their territory. same if I have a warrior in their territory
 0x10 = ?
-Got this, 0x4, and 0x8 along with 0x1 after making peace and the civ having two archers left in my territory Got this, 0x8, and 0x10 along with 0x1 after making peace and the civ having two archers left in my territory
+Got this, 0x8, and 0x10 along with 0x1 after making peace and the civ having two archers left in my territory - possibly indicates can demand withdraw or declare; or might mean offensive unit
 ```
   - 0xe94 : presumed start of int32 contact array.
 This is 0 for barb player
   - 0xe98: player 5 went from 00 to 03 when I made contact with player 5 ("cautious" towards me? doesn't seem to line up with a bit flag for player 1)